Endor-Solutions-Architecture/scripts/dismiss_secrets_by_location/README.md

 ### Required Arguments
 - `--namespace`: Endor Labs namespace to process
-- `--locations-file`: Path to file containing locations to dismiss (one per line)
+- `--locations-file`: Path to file containing locations to include in the exception policy (one per line)

 ### Optional Arguments
 - `--project-uuid`: Filter secrets to a specific project UUID
 - `--debug`: Enable debug output for troubleshooting
-- `--no-dry-run`: Actually dismiss secrets (default is dry run mode)
+- `--no-dry-run`: Actually upsert the exception policy (default is dry run mode)

 ### Examples